Download the full PDF for Hawaii

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-The labor force participation rate in Hawaii remained unchanged at 60.7 percent in January.
+The labor force participation rate in Hawaii rose to 60.7 percent in April from 60.6 percent in the prior month.

 Hawaii ranks 37th in the nation.